AFLplusplus/AFLplusplus/docs/binaryonly_fuzzing.md

   Unicorn.
 For further information, check out [unicorn_mode/README.md](../unicorn_mode/README.md).

   As it is included in afl++ this needs no URL.

-## AFL FRIDA

-   If you want to fuzz a binary-only shared library then you can fuzz it with frida-gum via utils/afl_frida/, you will have to write a harness to call the target function in the library, use afl-frida.c as a template.

 ## AFL UNTRACER